brewst001/domains/README.md

 When you operate your own ecursive DNS server, then the likeliness of getting affected by such an attack is greatly reduced.
 This makes me stress the importance of not having your DNS server publicly visible.
 An example would be port forwarding.
 You should never port forward port 53.
 There is not real reason to ever have to perform this function.
 This creates a large attack surface for your network and makes you a target.

-What is a recursive DNS server?This can be referred to as a local resolver.¶ The usual path is as follows:
+What is a recursive DNS server?This can be referred to as a local resolver.
+The usual path is as follows:

 Your system > local resolver > Root server > TLD(Top Level Domain Server) > Authoratative server